RandomLinuxUser1/akura-updates/Update.md

+# 1de2467

+- Fixed image search sometimes showing fake broken links pointing at your own machine
+- The assistant no longer explains that images will appear, it just answers

 # bc16a6a

 - Fixed the assistant sometimes not using its tools at all, one slow model could quietly kill the whole attempt, it now tries the others properly